ganeshgitrepo/angular-usergrid/README.md

-Angular-usergrid
+# Angular-usergrid

 An example Angular-usergrid app packaged as a Java EE 7 web application.

 Features:
-- Login via usergrid AS
+* Login via usergrid AS
-- Proxy so that usergrid AS API appears at /api
+* Proxy so that usergrid AS API appears at /api
-- Multiple pages at different routes via HTML5 Pushstate
+* Multiple pages at different routes via HTML5 Pushstate
+* Coming soon: user registration